 Homelessness is our collective reality and “Canada’s poorest postal code” is in our own backyard.
 We cannot—as citizens raised with the compassion that makes us Canadian—stand by as the homeless are tossed around as a societal hot potato: relentlessly ignored and passed to those next in line to be “someone else’s problem”.

 The cycle ends with us.
 We will not be the ones to make the next toss.

-And so began this project; born not out of convenience, but of urgent duty by citizens who were raised with the values that made Canada, Canada.
-The Hot Potato Initiative is a youth-led movement to eliminate the stigma around those who live on the streets and inspire citizens to take action in alleviating the homelessness crisis.
+And so began this project.
+The Hot Potato Initiative is a youth-led movement working to eliminate the toxic stigma around homelessness and rally everyday citizens to take action.

-I hold an adamant conviction that we will see a day when the homeless are no longer the forgotten citizens of our community, and this toxic stigma is put to rest.
-The adamant conviction that we will see a day when our fellow citizens actively alleviate injustices and relentlessly inspire change.
-It is with this very same adamant conviction that I hope you will help us bring this day to fruition.
+I hold a conviction that we will see a day when the homeless are no longer forgotten in our community, the toxic stigma is laid to rest, and our fellow citizens actively fight injustice and advocate change.
+It is with this same conviction that I ask you to help us make this day a reality.